DoumanAsh/xxhash-rust/README.md

 For performance reasons one-shot version of algorithm does not re-use streaming version.
 Unless needed, user is advised to use one-shot version which tends to be more optimal.

+## `cosnt fn` version

+While `const fn` provides compile time implementation, it does so at performance cost.
+Hence you should only use it at _compile_ time.

+To guarantee that something is computed at compile time make sure to initialize hash output as `const` or `static` variable, otherwise it is possible function is executed at runtime, which would be worse than regular algorithm.

+`const fn` is implemented in best possible way while conforming to limitations of Rust `const fn`, but these limitations are quite strict making any high performance code impossible.

 ## Version note

 - Crate `0.8.0` contains invalid API and hence new increment was required.